-The formal basis we define allows us to model an archive as an OAI-ORE instance while retaining its hierarchical structure and the archival bond (Ferro and Silvello, 2013b), and to propose a methodology to map archival descriptions into OAI-ORE by showing how it enables both the preservation of their original order and the definition of new types of relationships.
+The formal basis we define allows us to model an archive as an OAI-ORE instance while retaining its hierarchical structure and the archival bond [39], and to propose a methodology to map archival descriptions into OAI-ORE showing how it enables both the preservation of their original order and the definition of new types of relationships.

 The third use case is called "socializing the archives", the goal of which is to assist archivists and general users in enriching, consulting, and understanding archives by means of annotations.
-This use case shows how NESTOR allows us to transform archives into a new type of information infrastructure that can be user-centered and is able to support content management tasks together with tasks devoted to communication and cooperation (Kani-Zabihi et al., 2010).
-The main way of reaching this goal is to support archivists by considering the way in which they work (Pearson et al., 2009; Siemens et al., 2011) and, as a consequence, by enriching archives through digital annotations.
+This use case shows how NESTOR allows us to transform the archives into a new type of information infrastructure that can be user-centered and is able to support content management tasks together with tasks devoted to communication and cooperation [60].
+The main way of reaching this goal is to support the archivists by considering the way in which they work [81, 93] and, as a consequence, by enriching the archives through digital annotations.
 Indeed, annotations foster collaboration between archivists, researchers and general users by playing a central role both in the phase of creation and in the phase of consultation of archival metadata.
 In the creation phase archivists have to select and describe the archival material and annotations allow them to explain and discuss their choices, thus enabling users to properly access and consult the archival metadata.
 In the consultation phase, annotations are exploited to find relationships between different parts of an archive or between different archives; for instance, users can exploit annotations to move from one archive to another guided by the expertise of the archivists that annotated them.

-The archival community has developed "content and data structure standards" (Prom et al., 2007) to facilitate the description, management and access to the archival resources; however, these standards can be difficult for archivists to use (Discovery et al., 2007) and are often implemented in ways that can negatively affect their description activity (Yako, 2008).
-Therefore, there has been a proliferation of digital archival systems based on diversified descriptive methodologies and metadata; also from the annotation point-of-view a lot of research has been done that has led to the design and development of variegated annotation systems (Agosti and Ferro, 2008).
+The archival community has developed "content and data structure standards" [86] to facilitate the description, management and access to the archival resources; however, these standards can be difficult for archivists to use [27] and are often implemented in ways that can negatively affect their description activity [108].
+Therefore, there has been a proliferation of digital archival systems based on diversified descriptive methodologies and metadata; also from the annotation point-of-view a lot of research has been done that has led to the design and development of variegated annotation systems [7].

 This heterogeneity turns into an interoperability problem when we need to access and consult archival metadata managed by different digital archive systems and annotations created and handled by different systems.
 Moreover, annotations under certain conditions as well as archives can be opportunely organized in a hierarchical way.
-The 5S model extended through NESTOR allows for the formal modeling and managing of multiple hierarchies which are exploited to create a common basis between archives through the NESTOR model and annotations through the FAST formal model (Agosti and Ferro, 2008; Ferro and Silvello, 2013a).
+The 5S model extended through NESTOR allows for the formal modeling and managing of multiple hierarchies which are exploited to create a common basis between the archives through the NESTOR model and the annotations through the FAST formal model [7, 38].

-3. Related work
+3. Related Work

 3.1.
-State-of-the-art of archives
+State-of-the-art of the Archives